 “That brought about this thought – if we can’t buy it we’re going to make it,” Garcia said.

 What the engineers learned about switch failures paid off.
-Menlo Micro’s devices have longer lifetimes than mechanical switches, which are prone to fail because the mechanism wears down either over time or after operating outside normal conditions.
-Though semiconductor devices have longer life spans, the new switches last for billions of switch cycles without degrading, Garcia said.
+Menlo Micro’s devices have longer lifetimes than mechanical switches, which wear down over time and after operating outside normal conditions.
+Though semiconductor devices have longer life spans, the new switches last for billions of switch cycles without degrading.

 The switches can be scaled to handle hundreds of volts while being small and efficient.
 A single switch can run on a billionth of an amp, the company said.
 To handle these higher voltages, Menlo was forced to make some slight sacrifices.
 Their switch flips circuits in the microsecond range, as opposed to the nanosecond switching of semiconductors.